Beginner, Canning, Kitchen Basics

 The Basics of Water Bath Canning

 What is water bath canning and how can you get started?
-My compete guide to water bath canning for beginners will tell you everything you need to know!
+My complete guide to water bath canning for beginners will tell you everything you need to know!

-canned jars resting on a towel with a pot in the background
+four jars of homemade jam cooling on a towel with empty mason jars and canning rings in the background

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.